-- Swallow this medicine whole with water on an empty stomach.
-Do not eat food 2 hours before or 1 hour after taking this medicine.
-Do not crush or chew tablets. - Missed dose: If you miss a dose of abiraterone acetate (Zytiga), take your next dose at the regular time the following day.
-Do not take 2 doses at the same time and do not double up on the next dose.
-If you miss more than one dose, call your doctor. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Women that are pregnant or are trying to become pregnant should not handle abiraterone acetate (Zytiga) without protection such as gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+- Swallow this medicine whole with water with or without food.
+Do not crush or chew tablets. - Missed dose: If you miss a dose of abiraterone acetate (Yonsa), take your next dose at the regular time the following day.
+Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Women that are pregnant or are trying to become pregnant should not handle abiraterone acetate (Yonsa) without protection such as gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
 If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.